 Other Types of Seeding:

 - Custom Seeding: Some sport require very specific seeding.
-Remember that you can choose any field you like from your registration to base seeding off of.
+Remember that you can base your seeding off any field you like from your registration.

 - Cross-Country Skiing specific seeding: Cross-Country skiing has very specific seeding requirements.
 To find out more about seeding for Cross-Country Skiing races click here.